SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

 - Change the `{tenantDomain}` domain to the URL of your SharePoint tenant and site you want to use for testing.
 For example: `https://contoso.sharepoint.com/sites/devsite/_layouts/workbench.aspx`.

-At this point, if you do `gulp serve`, then you will see the **People Search** card:
+At this point, if you do `gulp serve`, then you see the **People Search** card:

 ![See the People Search card icon in the workbench toolbox](../../../../docs/images/viva-extensibility/people-search/toolbox.png)

-If you add the ACE to the workbench, you will see it already prepared for mock search scenarios:
+If you add the ACE to the workbench, you see it already prepared for mock search scenario.

 ![Default People Search card](../../../../docs/images/viva-extensibility/people-search/ace-default.png)

-And if you switch to Preview mode of the workbench, you can engage with it:
+If you switch to Preview mode of the workbench, you can engage with it:

-- type in the search box and click on the search icon to see the results Quick View mockup
+- type in the search box and select on the search icon to see the results Quick View mockup

   ![Default Search Results Quick View](../../../../docs/images/viva-extensibility/people-search/qv-results-default.png)

-- click on the **Suggested** item to see a single item view
+- Select on the **Suggested** item to see a single item view

   ![Default Item Quick View](../../../../docs/images/viva-extensibility/people-search/qv-item-default.png)

 ## Explore the scaffolded code

 ### Explore the Card View

-Locate and open the following file in your project: **./src/adaptiveCardExtensions/peopleSearch/cardView/CardView.ts**.
+- Locate and open the following file in your project: **./src/adaptiveCardExtensions/peopleSearch/cardView/CardView.ts**.
-The card view implements `BaseComponentsCardView` class and implements `cardViewParameters` getter to specify the card configuration:
+- The card view implements `BaseComponentsCardView` class and implements `cardViewParameters` getter to specify the card configuration

 ```ts
 export class CardView extends BaseComponentsCardView<IPeopleSearchAdaptiveCardExtensionProps, IPeopleSearchAdaptiveCardExtensionState, ISearchCardViewParameters> {
   public get cardViewParameters(): ISearchCardViewParameters {